hanskarlo/arm-project/README.md

 ## Known issues
-* The zeroerr_interface node experiences turbulance when initially configuring the EtherCAT slaves (eRob actuators).
+* The arm_ethercat_interface node experiences turbulance when initially configuring the EtherCAT slaves (eRob actuators).
 This stems from a myriad of possible issues (hardware, communication frequency, control frequency).